canvasxyz/okra-js/README.md

 // ...
 ```

+Entry values are not printed; the rightmost column is the list of keys of the leaf entries in hex.

 ## Testing

 Tests are run with [AVA](https://github.com/avajs/ava) and live in [./test/\*.test.ts](./test).
 They use [memory-level](https://github.com/Level/memory-level) for the underlying database.